cheungdaven/DeepRec/README.md

 # DeepRec
-In this repository, we implement many recent deep learning based recommender models with Tensorflow.
+In this repository, we implement many recent deep learning based recommendation models with Tensorflow.

 # Call for Contributions